Quelque chose dans mon cœur

 "Quelque chose dans mon cœur" ([kɛlkə ʃoz dɑ̃ mɔ̃ kœʁ]; "Something in My Heart") is a 1987 song recorded by the French artist Elsa Lunghini.
-Written by Pierre Grosz with a music composed by Vincent-Marie Bouvot and Georges Lunghini, Elsa's father, who also composed all the songs from her debut album, it was released on December 1987 as the first single from her debut album Elsa.
+Written by Pierre Grosz with a music composed by Vincent-Marie Bouvot and Georges Lunghini, Elsa's father, who also composed all the songs from her debut album, it was released in December 1987 as the first single from her debut album Elsa.
 It achieved a great success in France, reaching number two.

 Lyrics

 In the second couplet of "Quelque chose dans mon cœur", Elsa mentions the actress Ava Gardner of whom she was fascinated.
 With "a lot of accuracy and sensibility", the song deals with "the critical passage from childhood to adolescence", torn between the desire to become an adult and the fear of the unknown.
 The relationships with the parents and the friends are also evoked.

 Music video

 Directed by Veronique Mucret, the music video begins in a girl's room, then illustrates the theme of childhood with images of Elsa when she was a little girl, then she walks down a hallway in which each doors overlooks on ideals for the future.
 The singer appears sometimes as a princess, sometimes as a relaxed teenager, sometimes as a femme fatale.